close icon

 Common business valuation methods

-A multiples approach determines the value of a business by looking at similar businesses, and using one or more financial metrics as the point of comparison.
+A multiples approach to valuation determines a business's worth by comparing it to similar businesses across one or more financial metrics.
 This approach can be likened to valuing a property by looking at recent sales of similar properties in the same area.

 Here are some common metrics used to value businesses using the multiple approach: